Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Results

 \subsection{High-Order Energy Landscape Features are Predictive of Post-Surgery Working Memory Performance}

-The performance of random forest models trained on high-order energy landscape features (extreme points) is presented in Figure~\ref{fig:acc_f1_auc}.
-The high-order random forest model achieved a mean accuracy of $90\%$, an F1~score of $87.5\%$, and an AUC of $0.95$.
+The performance of random forest models trained on high-order energy landscape features is presented in Figure~\ref{fig:acc_f1_auc}.
+The high-order model achieved a mean accuracy of $90\%$, an F1 score of $87.5\%$, and an AUC of $0.95$.
 By contrast, models based on low-order networks exhibited significantly lower mean accuracy (below $80\%$), lower F1 scores (ranging from $47.1-70.6\%$), and lower AUC values ($0.47$ to $0.78$).
 Statistical comparisons (Mann-Whitney U-tests) confirmed that the high-order model significantly outperformed the low-order models across all evaluated metrics (accuracy, F1 score, and AUC), except for the limbic network.
+We also included a conventional functional connectivity (FC)-based model as a baseline, which demonstrated significantly lower predictive performance (mean accuracy below $80\%$) compared to the high-order energy model, highlighting the added value of energy landscape features.

-We also compared the relative importance of low-order versus high-order energy landscape features using random forest models that were trained on the combined feature sets.
+Lastly, we compared the relative importance of low-order versus high-order energy landscape features using random forest models that were trained on the combined feature sets.
 The results are provided in Figure~\ref{fig:feature_importance}, which shows the proportion of high versus low-order features among the top-ranked predictors.
 The high-order energy features were consistently accounted for a greater share of the important predictors.
 This trend was consistent in top-ranked features across all models, with significant group differences emerging for the top five and higher number of features ($S \geq 5$).
 In contrast, the low-order energy feature contributions remain comparatively low across all thresholds.
 These findings support the notion that high-order features of the energy landscape provide more predictive and informative insights into the neural dynamics underlying working memory performance in brain tumor patients.